augelloantonio/uk_postcode_finder_and_validator/README.md

 # Uk Postcode finder and validator

-Simple package to find, validate and format UK postcodes buld with python.
+A simple package to find, validate and format UK postcodes build with python.

 This library use [Postcodes.io](https://postcodes.io/) API to find data regarding postcodes.

-## Requirenents
+## Requirements

 - Pip 3
 - Python 3.6